railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 .. figure:: images/crm_partner_poste.png
    :align: center

-   *Detail of a post occupied by a contact at a partner.*
+   *Detail of a post occupied by a contact at a partner*

 .. figure:: images/crm_partner_contacts.png
    :align: center

-   *Detail of a contact form for someone occupying several posts.*
+   *Detail of a contact form for someone occupying several posts*

 Partner management is found in the Open ERP base modules.
 To manager partner relations you must install the CRM modules.
 Then start by installing a CRM profile and configure the system to meet